AllenSWDB/allenswdb.github.io/code/databook/visual-behavior/VBN-SessionData.md

 : *float* time in seconds

-`rewards`: A dataframe containing timestamps of delivered rewards in absolute sync time.
+`session.rewards`: A dataframe containing timestamps of delivered rewards in absolute sync time.
 Timestamps are sampled at 60 Hz.

 timestamps
 : *float* time in seconds